faizahmedfarooqui/nodejs/readme.md

 #### 9. Performance Hooks:
 * Added PerformanceObserver Node Class to observe all the entries & log them out to the CLI ([View Code](https://github.com/faizahmedfarooqui/nodejs/blob/master/https/controllers/api/tokens.js#L12-#L31))
 * Added Performance Mark & Measure methods to measure all the marked performance steps ([View Code](https://github.com/faizahmedfarooqui/nodejs/blob/master/https/controllers/api/tokens.js#L38-#L75))
-* To see how it works run command `NODE_DEBUG=performance node index.js` in your terminal
+* To see how it works, run command `NODE_DEBUG=performance node index.js` in your terminal

+#### 10. Cluster:
+* Added a new file with clusters, here forks are created by the count of the cpus available ([View Code](https://github.com/faizahmedfarooqui/nodejs/blob/master/index-cluster.js))
+* To see how it works, run command `node index-cluster.js` in your terminal